lucinezhang/Deep-Slope-Estimation/README.md

 ```
 python train.py --input_transform --feature_transform
 ```
 to add input transform network and feature transform network.
-In general, adding input transform network will help to improve the little.
+In general, adding input transform network will help to improve a little.
 We've also provided a trained model in model_0.pth with a rms angle error of 32.56.

 ## Weight prune and re-train